-Visit visa for Abu Dhabi, Ajman, Al Ain, Dubai, Fujairah, RAK, Sharjah, UAQ, UAE
+Visit visa Abu Dhabi, Ajman, Al Ain, Dubai, Fujairah, RAK, Sharjah, UAQ, UAE

 There are several different ways to obtain a visit visa for Dubai and other emirates in the United Arab Emirates (UAE).
 A visit visa and a tourist visa are not the same, although they are both entry permits for visitors to the UAE.
-The difference is mostly to do with who sponsors the visitor for their trip, the cost, and whether or not the visa is renewable (a tourist visa is was renewable (no longer from 01 Jan 2015), a visit visa is not renewable (except for on-arrival visas).
+The difference is mostly to do with who sponsors the visitor for their trip, the cost, and whether or not the visa is renewable.
+A tourist visa is was renewable (no longer from 01 Jan 2015), a visit visa is not renewable (except for on-arrival visas).

 Although UAE immigration rules are supposed to be federal, there are sometimes differences between emirates in how they are interpreted and implemented.
 Sometimes even within an emirate, perhaps depending on the mood of the border control official or immigration department official.
 Sharjah in particular seems to be more restrictive and inconsistent.

 - Medical visit visa or medical tourism visa - overseas patients can get a 90 day (or 3 month?) medical tourist visa, extendable twice up to 270 days (or 9 months?).
 Only for Dubai though.
 A new initiative by the Dubai Health Authority and the General Directorate of Residency and Foreigners Affairs (GDRFA).
 Applies only to patients attending hospitals with international accreditation (or applying for accreditation) for example Joint Commission International (JCI) (news reports November 2012).

 - Property owner visa - new in 2009, not clear if regarded as a visit visa or residence visa by the UAE immigration authorities (probably a visit visa), multi-entry, valid 180 days, renewable

 - Tourist visa - valid 30 days, renewable once, available to most nationalities, sponsored by an airline (UAE based airlines only?), travel agent in the UAE, or hotel in the UAE.

 - Transit visa - not really a visit visa but might be an easier option for short stays of less than 4 days.